Reviews of Rurouni Kenshin (1996) and related work

 Episodes 28 to 62 inclusive (“the Kyoto arc”) are outstanding work for its genre.
-Episode 63 and the rest of the series represent a return to the preceding enemy-of-the-week concept, and are not based on the manga, which the anime was outrunning at that point.
+Episode 63 and the rest of the series represent a return to the preceding enemy-of-the-week concept, and are not based on the original comic, which the adaptation was outrunning at that point.
 They are interesting only for some relevance to the earlier good stuff and the history of Christianity in Japan.
 The exception is the last episode (95), which was originally created to wrap things up after the Kyoto arc.
-It’s largely independent of the 63-94 interval, and more relevant.
+It’s largely independent of the 63–94 interval, and more relevant.
 Some historical connections are noteworthy, such as Kawakami Gensai.

 ‣ Rurouni Kenshin: Requiem for the Ishin Patriots (1997)